LucijaZuzic/django-sopila/README.md

 ## Start the Tunnel

-After obtaining a ngrok authtoken and signing up for a free ngrok account, you can start the ngrok tunnel.
+After obtaining an authtoken from ngrok and signing up for a free ngrok account, you can start the ngrok tunnel.

 To forward to the Hypertext Transfer Protocol (HTTP), use the scheme flag as follows, which instructs ngrok to forward to HTTP.